mcorbe/talemo/docker/README.md

 ## File Structure

 - `docker-compose.dev.yml`: Docker Compose configuration for the development environment
+- `docker-compose.monitoring.yml`: Docker Compose configuration for the monitoring stack
 - `Dockerfile.web`: Dockerfile for the Django web server
 - `Dockerfile.celery`: Dockerfile for the Celery worker
 - `Dockerfile.celery-beat`: Dockerfile for the Celery Beat scheduler